CryptoSailors/cryptosailors-guides/Mainnets/Mantle/README.md

 ```
 sudo nano docker-compose-mainnet.yml
 ```
-You also can change custom ports on your own if need it.
+You also can change custom ports or your own if need it.
 #### Example:
 ```
  ports: